 We all piled in Johns Cadillac and drove the 90 miles south to Ames, Iowa.
 A quick transaction was made (As I recall, John gave the folks $100 as a token payment) and we got back in the Cadillac with the lion on a leash and drove back to Humboldt.

 The lion was named Zaki - by our Sales Manager, Art Gleason who said that was Nigerian word meaning "Most Powerful One" - well, maybe.
 Art was very creative.
-No Google at that time.
+No Google back in 1973.
 Update: Google / Wikipedia says Zaki is a Persian male name meaning "intelligent".
 Whoops, her name should have been the female form Zakiya.

 My wife (at that time) and I traveled all over doing trade shows and dealer lot promotions and we had our own Born Free to travel in.